-Molloy affirms the rapid growth of the IoT means many devices out in the field generate a plethora of information, which often all needs to be hauled back to the data centre.
+Molloy affirms the rapid growth of the IoT means many devices out in the field generate a plethora of information, which often all needs to be hauled back to the data center.

 "This can cause connection concerns - especially in terms of cost - for New Zealand organisations as they struggle to understand where and how to best manage and process their data," Molloy says.
 "With Edge Computing, many small computing systems close to the source of the stream will boil the data down to only what's important."

 Molloy says the Edge helps take data and workload technology to a whole new level, which consequently can save on costs, network connectivity and storage while increasing service levels and security.

 What value-adding services and knowledge can APC add in this area?